anh/pecancelery/README.rst

     import pecancelery

-In your pecan project root (where your controllers and template folder live), you should define a ``tasks`` module that contains implementations of ``pecancelery.PecanTask``:
+In your pecan project root (where your controllers and template folder live), you should define a ``tasks`` module that contains implementations of ``pecancelery.Task` and/or functions decorated with pecancelery.task`:

 ::

-  from pecancelery import PecanTask, task
+  from pecancelery import Task, task

   @task()
   def add(x, y):
       return x + y

-  class AddTask(PecanTask):
+  class AddTask(Task):
     def run(self, x, y, **kw):
       return x + y